rcdelfin/slack-status-updater/README.md

 ## Configuration

-You can customize the app by modifying the configuration in `src/index.ts`:
+You can customize the app by modifying the configuration in `config.js`:

+- `workspaces`: Configure multiple Slack workspaces
 - `workHours`: Set your regular work hours
 - `lunchBreak`: Set your lunch break time
 - `shortBreaks`: Configure short breaks throughout the day